Clinton, Trump warn of dire consequences if rival wins

 DADE CITY, Fla.
 (AP) — Donald Trump could draw the United States into nuclear war, Hillary Clinton warns.
 Clinton would plunge the country into a constitutional crisis, he says.

 As the caustic presidential race lurches toward the finish line, each candidate is aggressively casting the other as a catastrophic choice for the White House.
-Making an affirmative case about their own qualifications and vision has become a secondary priority.
+Making an affirmative case about his or her qualifications and vision has become a secondary priority.

 It’s an ugly conclusion to a contest featuring two of the most unpopular presidential candidates in modern American politics.
 The sexual assault accusations that have trailed Trump in the race’s closing weeks and a new FBI review into Clinton’s email habits seem likely to only reinforce the public’s negative perceptions, leaving the candidates to essentially argue to voters that they’re the best of two unappealing options.